 Looking for more information?

-We’ve tried to make this projector screen size guide both clear and comprehensive, but if you have any additional questions or are confused about any of the considerations mentioned above, please don’t hesitate to get touch with us in person.
+We’ve tried to make this projector screen size guide both clear and comprehensive, but if you have any additional questions or are confused about any of the considerations mentioned above, please don’t hesitate to complete the form below or get touch with us in person.

 Any of our friendly staff will be happy to talk you through the best projector screen size for your office configuration.